Independent Scientific Data Analysis

 Motivation

-This analysis was initiated in response to a request from a theoretical astrophysics group working on accretion-flow models that predict a characteristic behaviour of the X-ray spectral index as a function of flux: a correlation at low fluxes followed by saturation at higher fluxes.
+This analysis was undertaken in response to a request from a theoretical astrophysics group studying accretion-flow models.
+The central prediction was a characteristic relation between the X-ray photon index and the inferred accretion rate: a rise at lower values followed by saturation at higher values.

 Analysis method

-All Swift/XRT observations of OJ 287 were reprocessed in a uniform way and then sorted according to source flux.
-Within each flux range, multiple short exposures were averaged into a single spectrum with sufficient statistical quality for modeling.
+All available Swift/XRT observations of OJ 287 were reprocessed in a uniform way.
+The exposures were then sorted by source flux and combined within defined flux intervals, producing averaged spectra with sufficient statistical quality for physical modelling.

 Results and interpretation